jrnold/beamercolorthemesolarized/README.rst

 See the `Solarized homepage <http://ethanschoonover.com/solarized>`_ and its `github page
 <https://github.com/altercation/ethanschoonover.com>`_ more
-information about the color palette and themes for Vim, Mutt, and Emacs among others.
+information about the color palette and themes for Vim, Emacs, etc.

 Installation
 ===============